Distributed noise-shaping quantization: I. Beta duals of finite frames and near-optimal quantization of random measurements: Analysis distortion of random frames

 For $l=k$, we use the following result: \begin{proposition}[{\cite[Theorem 3.1]{rudelson2010non}}, {\cite{edelman1988eigenvalues}}] Let $\Omega$ be a $k \times k$ random matrix with entries drawn independently from $\mathcal{N}(0,1)$.
 Then for any $\varepsilon > 0$,

 \end{proposition}

 For $l>k$, there are standard estimates concentration estimates (e.g. \cite{ds2001, rudelson2009smallest, vershynin2010introduction}) which take the lower end of the spectrum $\sqrt{l}-\sqrt{k}$ as a reference point.
-In contrast, the following result concerns the probability of the smallest singular value being near zero. \begin{theorem} Let $l > k$ and $\Omega$ be an $l \times k$ random matrix whose entries are drawn independently from $\mathcal{N}(0,1)$.
+In contrast, the following result concerns the probability of the smallest singular value being near zero.
+The proof, which is based on a standard covering technique, is given in Appendix \ref{appendix}. \begin{theorem} Let $l > k$ and $\Omega$ be an $l \times k$ random matrix whose entries are drawn independently from $\mathcal{N}(0,1)$.
 Then for any $0 < \varepsilon < 1$,

-\end{theorem} For a proof, see Appendix \ref{appendix}.
-Note that there exists $\varepsilon_0 := \varepsilon_0(k,l) < 1$ such that this probability bound is not viable (i.e., exceeds $1$) for $\varepsilon > \varepsilon_0$.
-This may turn out be the case in Theorem \ref{thm_lgtrk} (see Section \ref{lbiggerk} below) if neither $m/l$ nor $L$ is sufficiently large.
-However, the stronger assumptions in Corollary \ref{cor} and Theorem \ref{T:MAIN} rule out this possibility.